robhrt7/MCSS/en/README.md

 This repository contains project [website](http://therobhrt.github.io/MCSS/en/) sources, based on [Jekyll](http://jekyllrb.com) and [GitHub Pages](http://pages.github.com/).

-All content in this repository if free to copy and distribute leaving authors name [Robert Haritonov](http://rhr.me) and link to project website - [therobhrt.github.io/MCSS](http://therobhrt.github.io/MCSS).
+All content in this repository if free to copy and distribute leaving the link to project website - [therobhrt.github.io/MCSS](http://therobhrt.github.io/MCSS).